SRTS 2017 Board Members:

 Rebecca Riedl Burnworth, MS, LRT/CTRS- North Carolina

-Rebecca Riedl Burnworth graduated from East Carolina University with a BS in Recreational Therapy and a MS in Recreation, Leisure, Facilities, and Tourism.
-Her career began at Vidant Medical Center, formly known as Pitt County Memorial Hospital.
-Her speciality lies in psychiatry.
-She spent several years mentoring recreational therapy students through various practicums and internships in the behavioral health setting.
-As a faculty member of the ECU Pirates, she assists with recreational therapy internships and currently teaches in the ECU Lab School, a collaboration between East Carolina University and the Pitt County Public Schools.
-She served as a member of ATRA and Past President of the North Carolina Recreation Therapy Association.
-She currently serves on the North Carolina Board Recreational Therapy Licensure Internship Committee and is a new board member of SRTS.
-Rebecca enjoys spending weekends on the Pamilco river with her golden retriever, husband, and two stepsons.
+A North Carolina native and double Pirate, Rebecca Burnworth graduated from East Carolina University with a BS in Recreational Therapy and a MS in Recreation, Leisure, Facilities, and Tourism.
+Her career began at Pitt County Memorial Hospital (PCMH), now known as Vidant Medical Center, where she specialized in psychiatry.
+Mrs. Burnworth spent several years mentoring recreational therapy students through various practicums and internships in the behavioral health setting.
+As a faculty member in the Department of Recreation and Leisure Studies at ECU, she coordinates and supervises recreational therapy internships and teaches in the ECU Lab School, a collaboration between East Carolina University and the Pitt County Public Schools.
+Rebecca is committed to the RT profession and has served as a member of the American Therapeutic Recreation Association and is Past President of the North Carolina Recreation Therapy Association.
+She currently serves on the North Carolina Board Recreational Therapy Licensure Internship Committee and recently joined the Southeast Recreational Therapy Symposium Board of Directors.
+In her free time, Rebecca enjoys outdoor activities on the Pamilco River with her husband, two stepsons and their golden retriever.

 Kevin Enright, CTRS – Georgia